It was a day I'll never forget-high school

 the air very dry.
 Most luthiers operate in shops where the humidity is

-closer to 29%.
-In the winter, the cold air doesn't hold much moisture to
+is closer to 29%.
+In the winter, the cold air doesn't hold much moisture

-start with; forced air heating systems take out even more moisture.
-The
+to start with; forced air heating systems take out even more moisture.

-result is that many of my students have kept their guitars in what from a
+The result is that many of my students have kept their guitars in what

-guitar's point of view is really harsh weather.
-This excessive dryness can
+from a guitar's point of view is really harsh weather.
+This excessive

-lead to fretboard shrinkage, neck warpage, glue cracking, and even the
+dryness can lead to fretboard shrinkage, neck warpage, glue cracking,

 Extreme temperatures can also damage a guitar, witness the debacle with my

-a warped neck after this event.
-I never knew whether the damage was from
+had a warped neck after this event.
+I never knew whether the damage was

-heating up too quickly, being too dried out in the cold, or just plain
+from heating up too quickly, being too dried out in the cold, or just

-freezing.
-It is not uncommon for a student to screw up a guitar by letting
+plain freezing.
+It is not uncommon for a student to screw up a guitar by

-it get too cold at the bus stop or in the car on the way to school, then
+letting it get too cold at the bus stop or in the car on the way to

-whipping it out of the case before it's had a chance to warm up slowly.
+school, then whipping it out of the case before it's had a chance to

 In sum, though your guitar may not be a sentient creature, it is a